windmill-labs/windmilldocs/docs/advanced/3_cli/installation.md

 # Installation

-Simply install the wmill cli using
+Simply install the wmill cli using:

-`deno install --unstable -A https://deno.land/x/wmill/main.ts`.
-You will need [deno installed](https://deno.land/manual@v1.30.3/getting_started/installation).
+`deno install --unstable -A https://deno.land/x/wmill/main.ts`

+You will need
+[deno installed](https://deno.land/manual@v1.30.3/getting_started/installation).

+Your terminal might also ask you to update your PATH environment variable to include the newly installed executable `wmill`.
+Example: `export PATH="/Users/yourusername/.deno/bin:$PATH"`

 ## Upgrade